danielharrell/open-eyes-lect-2017-18/Open.md

 say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-Calling our eyes "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes were open, even transparent.
+Calling our eyes "open" may be figurative.
+But it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes were open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
 And awareness is arguably not just one way of being, but our way of being: the one that underlies all the others;
-the one that explains why we use "open" with such great scope, and as if it were already understood. <!--Note: perhaps add sentence about how open eyes are a symbol for awareness.-->
+the one that explains why we use "open" with such great scope, and as if it were already understood.

 Awareness might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we